 Kacey Ellis - Instructor since 2018

-Born 1993 in Naples, Florida, Kacey has been studying classical guitar from the age of ten.
+Born 1993 in Naples, Florida, Kacey Ellis (he/his) has been studying classical guitar from the age of ten.
 While in Florida, Kacey studied with Rafael Padron and Thomas Koch.
 In 2013, Kacey moved to the city of Chicago to study with Denis Azabagic at the University of Illinois at Chicago.
 Kacey graduated magna cum laude and was awarded the Music Performance Award.
 He completed his graduate work at the Chicago College of Performing Arts at Roosevelt University.

 Kacey attended master classes with notable guitarists and pedagogues such as: Sergio Assad, Eden Stell Duo, Benjamin Verdery, Andrew York, and Margarita Escarpa.
 Through these experiences and mentors, Kacey has cultivated a thorough understanding of the various teaching methods and styles that exist in the guitar repertoire.
 He teaches in both private and group settings in Chicago.